 The system may be affected by, or adversely affect, a variety of electronic medical devices or security devices (see below).
-Other problems include pain at the implant sites, new pain, lead migration, infection, technical or device problems, adverse change in bowel or voiding function, and undesirable stimulation or sensations, including jolting or shock sensations.
+Other problems include pain at the implant sites, new pain, lead migration, infection, technical or device problems, undesirable change in bowel or voiding function, and undesirable stimulation or sensations including jolting or shock sensations.
 Sometimes these problems require the device to be removed.
-Approximately a third of patients might need further surgery because of problems with the device.
+Approximately one third of patients might need further surgery because of problems with the device.

 Please contact your treating doctor if you need any advice.
 Always inform your doctors that you have a sacral neuromodulator if you are having any kind of surgery or imaging investigation.
 Treatments like magnetic resonance imaging (MRI), lithotripsy (for kidney stones), therapeutic ultrasound radiation therapy over the stimulator, and heart defibrillators should be avoided.
-MRI scans of the brain are safe with some models of stimulator, and your doctor will give you information about the safety of MRI scans.
-If you ever have to undergo surgery, show your surgical team the sacral neuromodulation identification card.
-Patients who have had a neuromodulator implanted should not have certain types of diathermy (a type of energy used in surgical procedures).
+MRI scans of the brain are safe with some stimulator models, and your doctor will give you information about the safety of MRI scans.
+If you ever have to undergo surgery, show your surgical team the sacral neuromodulator implanted should not have certain types of diathermy (a type of energy used in surgical procedures).